 Ypsilanti

-Ypsilanti (est. 21,000 — U.S. Census Bureau, 2023 ACS) is in eastern Washtenaw County and home to Eastern Michigan University (enrollment ~15,000).
-Ypsilanti has a significantly different demographic and economic character from Ann Arbor — lower median income, higher crime rates, and a larger working-class population.
-Ypsilanti has its own district court for local matters.
-EMU creates additional student address churn in Ypsilanti separate from the UM churn in Ann Arbor.
+Ypsilanti (est. pop.
+21,000 — U.S. Census Bureau, 2023 ACS) is in eastern Washtenaw County and home to Eastern Michigan University with approximately 15,000 enrolled students.
+Ypsilanti has a significantly different demographic and economic profile from Ann Arbor — lower median income, higher violent crime rates, and a larger working-class and lower-income population.
+The 14A District Court covers Ypsilanti for misdemeanors.
+EMU creates additional student address churn in campus-adjacent Ypsilanti ZIP codes distinct from the UM churn in Ann Arbor.

 Common search scenarios